project-zot/project-zot.github.io/docs/developer-guide/api-user-guide.md

 - As an interactive OpenAPI (swagger) [JSON file](https://github.com/project-zot/zot/blob/main/swagger/swagger.json) in the zot Github project.

+- For enhanced search capabilities using GraphQL queries, see [Using GraphQL for Enhanced Searches](../articles/graphql.md).

   There are many ways to view a swagger file as an interactive document.
 If you have the `npm` package installed, for example, you can execute the following command:

       $ npx open-swagger-ui swagger.json